IDMNYU/audiolab/docs/synths.md

 #### Oscillator

-The 73-75 **Oscillator** has two sets of oscillator outputs - a variable waveform that goes from sine to square, and a sawtooth waveform.
-Both oscillators can be tapped as AC or DC signals, and the saw wave can be [synced](https://en.wikipedia.org/wiki/Oscillator_sync).
+The 73-75 **Oscillator** has two sets of oscillator outputs - a variable waveform that goes from sine to sawtooth, and a pure sawtooth waveform (the circuit's oscillator core).
+Both outputs can be tapped as AC or DC signals, and the oscillator can be [synced](https://en.wikipedia.org/wiki/Oscillator_sync).

 <img src = "./img/serge7375_1_1.png" width="20%" title="Oscillator" alt="Oscillator">